NEF developed the SROI methodology in the UK and still occasionally offers consultancy and training on Social Return on Investment (SROI).

 NEF Consulting’s SROI training covers all the methodology and practice needed to carry out an SROI analysis.
 It combines a thorough understanding of the theoretical policy background to SROI and its long-term benefits, with a step-by-step guide to the SROI methodology backed up by a range of practical group exercises.

 The course is currently delivered for groups online in four three-hour sessions across two weeks.
-We may be able to deliver it at your site, in which case it would be delivered over two days.

 The course is designed to equip your organisation with the knowledge and skills necessary to use SROI and its findings, and to undertake SROI analyses.

-WHAT MAKES US, AND THIS COURSE, DIFFERENT
+WHAT MAKES THIS COURSE DIFFERENT

 - This is the only course in which you will build an SROI model on a spreadsheet, as you would when conducting your ‘real life’ SROI analysis.
 This also allows you to see how calculations build up.